Asset Distress & Revitalization

 The team includes lawyers from across disciplines with market-leading business and legal experience focused on:

-- Restructuring and Bankruptcy, including buying assets out of bankruptcy
+- Restructuring and bankruptcy, including buying assets out of bankruptcy

-- Corporate and Joint Venture, including P3s
+- Corporate and joint venture, including public-private partnerships

 - Finance, including private equity and other opportunity funds

-- Real Estate, from acquisition to disposition
+- Real estate, from acquisition and construction to disposition

-- Land Use and Entitlements
+- Land use and entitlements

 Corporate Debt: Still Growing, and Still a Concern

 As the pandemic began unfolding about a year ago, we wrote about the risk that the high volume of corporate debt might make it the next market bubble to burst.
 The issuance of corporate debt only accelerated in 2020 compared to 2019, growing by 17% and setting a new record in volume.
 S&P Global Ratings has predicted that corporate debt issuance in 2021 will remain robust, decreasing by only 3% compared to a frenetic 2020 (which would still be up 14% over 2019 levels).

 Click below to learn more about the implications of this continued acceleration of corporate debt issuance brought upon by the COVID-19 pandemic.

 A tale of two markets: Some CMBS players see huge losses, others opportunity

 The Real Deal

 In today's economic client, foreclosures and loan modifications in the CMBS market - particularly in the hotel and retail market - are becoming more prevalent.
 More real estate investment firms are considering turning over properties tied to securitized commercial mortgages back to lenders, while banks and other CMBS servicers are increasingly faced with the difficult decision of foreclosing or making serious loan modifications.
 CMBS debt restructurings are highly complex, with a litany of problems for borrowers, lenders, and bondholders, and particularly for borrowers looking to refinance distressed assets after special servicing commences.